Crossroads (folklore)

 In folklore, crossroads may represent a location "between the worlds" and, as such, a site where supernatural spirits can be contacted and paranormal events can take place.
-Symbolically, it can mean a locality where two realms touch and therefore represents liminality, a place literally "neither here nor there", "betwixt and between".
+Symbolically, it can mean a locality where two realms touch and therefore represents liminality, a place in space and/or a point in time literally "neither here nor there", "betwixt and between".

 Ancient religions

 Relief triplicate Hekate marble - The Goddess Hekate resides at crossroads.

 A herma was a statue associated with Hermes.
 It was used to mark boundaries and crossroads in ancient Greece, and thought to ward off evil.
 Museum of Ancient Messene, Greece.

-In Greek mythology, crossroads were associated with both Hecate and Hermes, with shrines and ceremonies for both taking place there.
+In Greek mythology, crossroads (the term τριοδία (triodia) was used for a three-way junction, the term τετραοδία (tetraodia) was used for a four-way intersection, διασταύρωσις (diastaúrosis) was a general term for a crossing or intersection used in later classical contexts, and σταυροδρόμιον (staurodromion) was a later Hellenistic and Byzantine term derived from stauros (cross) and dromos (road), which evolved into the modern Greek word σταυροδρόμι (stavrodrómi)) were associated with both Hecate and Hermes, with shrines and ceremonies for both taking place there.
 The herm pillar associated with Hermes frequently marked these places due to the god's association with travelers and role as a guide.
 Though less central to Greek mythology than Hermes, Hecate's connection to crossroads was more cemented in ritual.
 'Suppers of Hecate' were left for her at crossroads at each new moon, and one of her most common titles was 'goddess of the crossroads.'
 In her later three-fold depictions, each of the three heads or bodies is often associated with one of three crossing roads.

 "According to the fourth-century historian Philochorus,... at Athens, offerings also were sent to the crossroads on the sixteenth of the month - i.e., half a month after the new-moon offering, at the time of the full moon."
 In Graeco-Roman society, rituals of protection were done at crossroads and purification ritual remains were left at the crossroads.
-The Greeks and Romans believed doors, gates, rivers, frontiers and crossroads held spiritual meanings regarding transitioning, leaving one area and going somewhere else, a change in directions physically and spiritually; therefore rituals of protection and rituals regarding change (transition) were done at crossroads.
+The Greeks and Romans believed doors, gates, rivers, frontiers and crossroads held spiritual meanings regarding transitioning, leaving one area and going somewhere else, a change in directions physically and spiritually; Therefore rituals of protection and rituals regarding change (transition) were done at crossroads.

 An 11th-century homily called De Falsis Deis tells us that Mercury or Odin were honored on crossroads.